How to Save Money on Travel

 Bring your own food and water

-Paying with cash
+Pay with cash

-Using a travel-friendly credit card
+Use a travel-friendly credit card

 Be savvy about conversion rates.
 When using a credit card at an establishment that gives you the option to pay in your home currency or local currency, you should usually opt for local as many stores/restaurants charge an exchange fee.

-Picking your destination based on the exchange rate
+Choose your destination based on the exchange rate

 If you are flexible about your destination, focus on locations where your money goes the farthest.
 Mexico, India, Chile, Vietnam, Costa Rica, Croatia, and Argentina are just a handful of options where the exchange rate heavily favors the US Dollar.
 The exchange rate in Euros is very close to 1:1 right now, so European destinations are also a good option!

-Leaning on the locals
+Lean on the locals

 Concierge and hotel staff will usually tell you about safe – often pricey – picks for tourists.
 Brush up on your language skills and ask locals where to go and what to eat, so you can have an authentic experience AND save money.

-Going to grocery stores and liquor stores
+Go to grocery & liquor stores

-Utilizing public transportation over rental cars (or walk when you can!)
+Utilize public transportation over rental cars (or walk when you can!)

 Another consideration is to buy tickets for a tour bus.
 Tour bus routes usually include most of the important sights and you can hop on and off at your leisure.
 My family and I aren’t much for tours but having a tour bus pass on our trip to Barcelona allowed us to easily see all the sites (and we learned interesting tidbits along the way)!
+We also saw places that appealed to us and were able to return and spend more time there later.

 If you’d prefer to rent a car…